 - If you’re vegan, you can use vegan chocolate chips and sub the egg with a flax egg (notes on that in the recipe below).

-What to add in to take these banana bread muffins to the next level
+What to add in to take these quick banana muffins to the next level

 - If you love nuts, replace 1/2 of the chocolate chips with chopped walnuts (or just add 1/2 a cup of chopped walnuts)

-- Add 2 TBSP nut butter to give these a nutty taste
+- Add 2 TBSP nut butter of any kind, to give these a nutty taste

 - Add 2 TBSP coconut flakes for another layer of flavor/texture